danlm/Nial-dev/CONTRIBUTING.md

 in those directories or its subdirectories should be sent to their respective projects.
 Do not send your patch to us, we cannot accept it.

-In case of doubt, open an issue in the
-[issue tracker] or contact one of the
-[project Collaborators].
-Especially do so if you plan to work on something big.
+In case of doubt, open an issue or contact one of the project collaborators, especially if you plan to work on something big.
 Nothing is more frustrating than seeing your hard work go to waste because your vision does not align with the project team.